Xtr126/wayland-getevent/README.md

 - wlroots x11 and wayland backends were modified to use a custom resolution set by the `XTMAPPER_WIDTH` and `XTMAPPER_HEIGHT` environment variables.
 - Wayland only - Hide window title bar when `WLR_NO_DECORATION=1` or `--window-no-title-bar` is set.
 - Use F10 or any other key defined in  [togglekey.h](https://github.com/Xtr126/cage/blob/master/togglekey.h) to toggle between XtMapper or Waydroid handling mouse input.
+- Direct touchmap mode feature doesn't work, see https://github.com/Xtr126/wayland-getevent/issues/14#issuecomment-2415811259 for alternate method.

 **Why no pre-built binaries?** cage and wlroots are system software that needs to interface with the GPU driver and kernel, so it's not preferred to distribute binaries instead of building them.
-Usually they are installed with system package manager, tailored for each system.
+Usually they are installed with system package manager.
-Upstream cage and wlroots projects also distribute only source code, no pre-builts.
+Upstream cage and wlroots projects also distribute only source code.
 In my opinion, cage and wlroots are easiest to build on archlinux, even upstream cage uses archlinux/alpine for their CI build.
 Most Arch Linux systems running wayland already have the dependencies to build wlroots/cage, they can build straight-away.
 I always had dependency issues when trying to build them on Ubuntu, debian.
 If you found the dependencies please make a pull request.